PreciousEzeigbo/Thinky-Tots/README.md

 - **LinkedIn**: Precious Ezeigbo
 - **X**: preciousezeigbo

 - **GitHub**: Awesome6192
 - **LinkedIn**: www.linkedin.com/in/christian-chibuike-14a912102
 - **X**: c_chibuzor_c

-Feel free to reach out if you have questions, suggestions, or just want to chat about fitness (or lack thereof)!
+Feel free to reach out if you have questions, suggestions, or just want to chat about collaboartions.

 ## css